devonartis/aws-security-workshops/detection-ml-wksp/README.md

 https://aws.amazon.com/blogs/machine-learning/detect-suspicious-ip-addresses-with-the-amazon-sagemaker-ip-insights-algorithm/].

-You can also view the IP Insghts documentation here:
+You can also view the IP Insights documentation here:

 https://docs.aws.amazon.com/sagemaker/latest/dg/ip-insights.html

+### 2.4.1 (BONUS) IP Insights algorithm tutorial

 If you would like to experiment with the IP Insights algorithm using a much larger dataset, you can choose the **SageMaker Examples** tab in Jupyter to see a list of all the Amazon SageMaker examples.
 Expand the **Introduction to Amazon Algorithms** section, look for a notebook called **ipinsights-tutorial.ipynb**, then click its **Use** button and **Create copy** in the dialog to create a copy of it, then work through it step by step.